WORK

 Social Practice in Artmaking - Charlotte, NC

-Translating Empathy - Brooklyn, NY
+Translating Empathy - Brooklyn

 Art as Social Commentary - NYC